-The keeping of records in respect of collected buccal and crime scene samples Samples taken from an arrested person (1)
+The keeping of records in respect of collected buccal and crime scene samples

-- When a buccal sample is collected from an arrested person, the - DNA Reference (buccal) Collection kit must be utilized and his or her fingerprints must be taken on form SAPS 76. - (b) The unique barcode form reference number of the DNA Reference (buccal) Collection kit must be recorded on form SAPS 76 and on the collection form (provided with the DNA Reference (buccal) Collection kit).
-The original collection form must be filed in the docket and the copy of the form, together with the buccal sample, must be placed in the evidence sealing bag. - The collection form (provided with the DNA Reference (buccal) (c) Collection kit) must be completed before the sample is actually taken. - (d) The form SAPS 76, the barcode number on the evidence sealing bag and the unique barcode reference number of the DNA Reference (buccal) Collection kit and the particulars of person from whom the buccal sample was taken, must immediately be captured on the CAS/ICDMS system. - The following contact particulars of the arrested person, where (e) available, must be captured on the ICDMS system once a sample has been taken: - cell phone number: (i) - (ii) email address; and - (ii) postal address.
+- (1) Samples taken from an arrested person - (a) When a buccal sample is collected from an arrested person, the DNA Reference (buccal) Collection kit must be utilised and his or her fingerprints must be taken on form SAPS 76. - (b) The unique barcode form reference number of the DNA Reference (buccal) Collection kit must be recorded on form SAPS 76 and on the collection form (provided with the DNA Reference (buccal) Collection kit).
+The original collection form must be filed in the docket and the copy of the form, together with the buccal sample, must be placed in the evidence sealing bag. - (c) The collection form (provided with the DNA Reference (buccal Collection kit) must be completed before the sample is actually taken.

+- (d) The form SAPS 76, the barcode number on the evidence sealing bag and the unique barcode reference number of the DNA Reference (buccal) Collection kit and the particulars of the person from whom the buccal sample was taken, must immediately be captured on the CAS/ICDMS system after the sample was taken.

+- (e) The following contact particulars of the arrested person, where available, must be captured on the CAS/ICDMS system once a sample had been taken:

+- (i) cell phone number;

+- (ii) email address; and

+- (iii) postal or residential address.